The Ladies' College, Guernsey: Admissions

 The school has grant-aided status, meaning around a third of places at the school are allocated by the States of Guernsey, based on the eleven-plus assessment.
 As of 2016, 395 girls are enrolled at the school, 83 of those being in the sixth form, with most coming from white skilled and professional families.
 In 2016, two-thirds of pupils were Guernsey-born and the remainder were of UK origin, with a small portion being from overseas.

 Girls can proceed directly from Melrose (the associated preparatory school) or if coming from another school must sit the school's own entrance examination.
 Similar to Elizabeth College and Blanchelande, the school accepts pupils with a wide ability range, revealing in 2017 that only three pupils in total had been denied entry to all three Colleges in the last two years out of the 375 pupils that sat entrance assessments.

-As of 2022/2023, the Senior School charges £4,165 per term with three terms per academic year.
+As of 2023/2024, the school charges £4,670 per term with three terms per academic year.

 Curriculum

-Students in Upper 5 are entered for a combination of GCSE and IGCSE examinations.
+Students in upper 5 are entered for a combination of GCSE and IGCSE examinations.
 In the sixth form, some teaching is shared with Elizabeth College, and pupils are entered for A-level examinations.

 Alumnae

-Alumnae of the school are known as 'Old Girls' and are eligible to join The Ladies' College Guild, formed in 1905 as an association for former pupils.
+Alumnae of the school are known as 'Old Girls' and are eligible to join the Ladies' College Guild, formed in 1905 as an association for former pupils.
 The school has educated the following notable alumnae: